 - Toss all of these and taste test.
 Add more spices or chaat masala if required.
-Optionally you may add green chutney, crumbled boiled potatoes or even whisked thick curd.
+Optionally you may add green chutney, potatoes (boiled or fried) or even whisked thick curd.

 - Transfer to serving bowls.
 Garnish with some sev or mixture or crushed cornflakes.
 Sprinkle coriander leaves.

 - Make your own tamarind chutney by mixing 1 tablespoon tamarind paste with 1 tablespoon honey or date syrup, pinch of salt, little chilli powder and cumin powder.

 - You can replace kabuli chana with any cooked beans or legumes like pinto beans, rajma, cooked green peas, white peas or even with sprouts etc.

 - Zucchini, carrots, boiled sweet corn also go well in this chaat.

 - To make the chana chaat healthier, skip fried sev and use corn flakes or baked tortilla chips etc. Crush them and garnish.

 - I cube the potato to tiny cubes, about half inch and air fry them until crispy.
 Cool and use it in the chana chaat.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.